The Unsellables (Canadian TV series)

-The Unsellables is a Canadian reality show that debuted on January 1, 2009.
+The Unsellables is a Canadian reality television series that debuted on January 1, 2009.
 The show airs on HGTV.
 The Unsellables focuses on helping people who have trouble selling their home.
 There was also a British remake of the series.

 Production

 The Unsellables was written by Tim Grimes, Sarah Sked and Jenny Tryansky.
 The Unsellables is presented by Sofie Allsopp and is produced by Cineflix.
 Peter Warnica is the theme music composer of the series.
 Simon Lloyd, Kathleen Ruttan and Glen Salzman are the executive producers of the series.
 Micha Dahan and Josh Power does the cinematography on the show.

 The series is directed by Catherine Annau, W.K.
 Davis, Danielle Kiraly, Allison Reid, Marc Simard, Karen Yarosky and Cheryl Zalameda.
 The series is edited by many people, this includes Gina Binetti, Ed Balevicius, Gerard Banning, Gerry Banning, Ryan Feldman, Sonia Godding, Mark Holtze, Eric Lambert, Burak Ozgan, Lindsay Ragone, Gad Reichman, Jeff Reynolds and Erinn Van Wynsberghe.
 Katherine Buck, Lorraine Clark, Sarah Sked and John Vandervelde are the people that produce the series.